 Note: The use of this register is no longer recommended.
-It should be used only in cases where software compatibility to the MSP 34x0D is required.
-Using the STANDARD SELECTION register together with the MODUS register provides a more economic way to program the MSP 34x0G.
+Use it only in cases where software compatibility to the MSP 34x5D is required.
+Using the STANDARD SELECTION register together with the MODUS register provides a more economic way to program the MSP 34x5G.

-Data-shaping and/or FM/AM bandwidth limitation is performed by a pair of linear phase Finite Impulse Response filters (FIR-filter).
-The filter coefficients are programmable and are either configured automatically by the STANDARD SELECT register or written manually by the control processor via the control bus.
+Data shaping and/or FM/AM bandwidth limitation is performed by a pair of linear phase Finite Impulse Response filters (FIR-filter).
+The filter coefficients are programmable and either are configured automatically by the STANDARD SELECT register or written manually by the control processor via the control bus.
 Two not necessarily different sets of coefficients are required: one for MSP-Ch1 (NICAM or FM2) and one for MSP-Ch2 (FM1 = FM-mono).
 In Table 6-14 several coefficient sets are proposed.